UmiKami/Product-Landing-Page-Proj_3/README.md

 # Known Issues

 * Page does not accomadate well to phone screens.
-Result of innacurate device toolbar outputs.
+Result of innacurate device toolbar outputs. - [01/14/2021] Fixed, reduced the height on the device devtools to make it look like on a real phone and proceeded from there
 - Page is not fully responsive vertically.
   - Works in windowed mode for macbook 13"
   - Further testing in other devices needed.